 Whether grabbing a coffee on the go, hosting a party at home, or dining out, paper cups are everywhere.
 They’re often marketed as a safer, cleaner, and more eco-friendly alternative to plastic cups.
-But is this really true?
+But what are the hidden health and environmental costs behind this convenience?
 While paper cups are undeniably convenient, they come with their own set of challenges, from health risks to environmental concerns.

 In this comprehensive guide, we’ll explore the hidden dangers of disposable paper cups, including microplastics and fluorescent brighteners, and provide practical tips on how to choose safer, more sustainable options.